+Mayor

 ATTEST:

+Town Clerk

-RESOLUTION NO. 2002-26
+RESOLUTION NO. 2018-20

-A RESOLUTION OF THE TOWN OF BELLEAIR, FLORIDA, ADOPTING AN INVESTMENT POLICY FOR THE TOWN OF BELLEAIR.
+A RESOLUTION OF THE TOWN OF BELLEAIR, FLORIDA, RESCINDING RESOLUTION NO. 2002-26; ADOPTING AN INVESTMENT POLICY FOR THE TOWN OF BELLEAIR.

-WHEREAS, the Town Commission of the Town of Belleair, Florida, is desirous of obtaining the maximum income possible on the Town's investments; and
+WHEREAS, the Town Commission of the Town of Belleair, Florida, did adopt Resolution No. 2002-26 adopting an investment policy for the Town of Belleair; and